 At Garratts, we understand the severe impact a dog attack can have on your physical and mental wellbeing.
 Our team of personal injury solicitors is committed to working hard to help you secure the compensation you deserve.

-Types of injuries from dog bites or dog attacks
+What types of injuries can people get from dog bites or dog attacks?

 - Minor bites to upper and lower limbs, i.e. arms and legs